-Cheesy scrambled eggs with ham are sandwiched inside of flaky biscuits in this easy, make-ahead Breakfast Sandwich recipe that freezes beautifully.
-These freezer sandwiches are perfect for busy mornings and breakfast on-the-go!
+Cheesy scrambled eggs with ham are sandwiched inside of flaky biscuits in these easy, make-ahead Freezer Breakfast Sandwiches!
+This breakfast sandwich recipe freezes beautifully, making it perfect for busy mornings and breakfast on-the-go!

 August has officially arrived and that means many of us have one thing looming in the back of our minds...the impending first day of school.
 I'm not even going to get started on how quickly this summer flew by.
 I mean, wasn't it just May?
 I have to admit that I've always loved summer vacation -- as a student, as a teacher, and now as a mom of students -- so it's always bittersweet for me to know that it's ending.
 But there's also something to be said for the scheduled structure of the school year, so the August countdown is not entirely doom and gloom. 😉

 With that, it's time to get my beginning-of-school game face on...and I figure that many of y'all are ready to do the same.
-So I decided it would be the perfect time to share my easy Breakfast Sandwich recipe, perfect for making ahead and keeping in the freezer!
+So I decided it would be the perfect time to share my easy Freezer Breakfast Sandwiches, perfect for making ahead and keeping in the freezer!

 I mean, what's better on a busy weekday morning than a breakfast that's already made?